 Create a reading nook

 Try creating a reading nook in your house- a place that is technology free and away from work areas.
 Creating a reading a nook is simple, put up some bookshelves, get a cosy chair and add some fluffy blankets- hey presto you have yourself a reading nook.
+You could also purchase surplus items like a pair of glasses that is the height of fashion, a reading lamp, and the books that have been on your reading list for years, and it becomes a place that is so warm and welcoming.
+It suddenly becomes your go-to option when you need some time to yourself.
 Spending some time losing yourself in a book is a great way to unwind.

 Get rid of the clutter